mac-theobio/QMEE/project.md

 Please plan to take 10 minutes for your presentation.
 Time is short, and we want to be able to comment when appropriate.

 The presentation does not have to be a finished work.
 Outline your scientific question, the approaches you are taking, and outstanding questions about how to go forward.
+Include one or two results (or preliminary results), if possible.

 ### Schedule